JM-Lab/cli-genie/README.md

 3. Automatic Copying of GPT's Response
    * Users can easily paste the generated content in response to their queries using CLI Genie.

+4. Used OpenAI API's Server-Sent Events (SSE) for response handling.
+   * CLI Genie can receive updates as they happen, allowing for a more interactive and responsive experience.

 ## Installation

 ### Requirements